• Skip to primary navigation

 Close up of white cheese with syrup on top, next to sliced apples and nuts.

-You should have a bit of blank space to fill on the board once the elements are on, so fill it out using a few extras.
-Place a small bowl or jar on the board for briny olives or pickles, condiments like honey or mustard, or spreads like jam or hummus.
+Any extra elements will help fill in the blank space and add pops of color.
+Place a small bowl or jar on the board for briny olives or pickles, condiments like honey or mustard, or spreads like jam, hummus, or creamy sdip.

 If you still have space to fill, add a small grapevine, roasted vine tomatoes, fresh herbs, or sliced apples or cucumber.